TomasRJ/AstroGoblinVideoBot/README.md

 ﻿# Astrogoblin YouTube Bot
-This a C# .NET 8 project I made to have a "YouTube bot" reddit account post new videos from the [Astrogoblin YouTube channel](https://www.youtube.com/@astrogoblinplays) to [the Astrogoblin subreddit](https://reddit.com/r/astrogoblin/).
+This a C# .NET 8 project I made to have a "YouTube bot" reddit account submit new videos from the [Astrogoblin YouTube channel](https://www.youtube.com/@astrogoblinplays) to [the Astrogoblin subreddit](https://reddit.com/r/astrogoblin/).

-[YouTube supports push notifications via PubSubHubbub](https://developers.google.com/youtube/v3/guides/push_notifications) (also called WebSub), a server-to-server publish/subscribe protocol, where this project specifically uses the ["Google PubSubHubbub Hub"](https://pubsubhubbub.appspot.com/) to get HTTP POST requests for when new videos are uploaded to the channel and them post them to Reddit via the [Reddit API](https://www.reddit.com/dev/api/).
+[YouTube supports push notifications via PubSubHubbub](https://developers.google.com/youtube/v3/guides/push_notifications) (also called WebSub), a server-to-server publish/subscribe protocol, where this project specifically uses the ["Google PubSubHubbub Hub"](https://pubsubhubbub.appspot.com/) to get HTTP POST requests for when new videos are uploaded to the channel and them submission them to Reddit via the [Reddit API](https://www.reddit.com/dev/api/).

 ### Features:
-- Moderation of the new posts by unsticking a previous video post and stickying the new post.
+- Moderation of the 2nd and 3rd latest submission by unsticking 3rd most recent video submission and stickying the 2nd submission.
-- Prevention of posting the same video multiple times by storing the post and video details in a SQLite database.
+- Prevention of posting the same video multiple times by storing the submission and video details in a SQLite database.
-- The ability get previous reddit posts details by using Reddit's JSON URL endpoint feature.
+- The ability to get previous reddit posts details by using Reddit's JSON URL endpoint feature.
 This URL is set in the "UserPostsInfo" in the **config.json** file.
 - A front-end, where the /authorize endpoint has a HTML form to make a ["Reddit Authorize url"](https://github.com/reddit-archive/reddit/wiki/OAuth2#authorization) where the submit button takes you to the Reddit OAuth2 page to authorize the bot account to submit and moderate posts.
 - HMAC signature verification to verify the authenticity of the PubSubHubbub Hub POST requests.
-- Usage of post flairs to flair the new posts with a specific flair.
+- Usage of submission flairs to flair the new posts with a specific flair.
 Use the [Reddit API](https://old.reddit.com/dev/api/oauth#GET_api_link_flair_v2) to get the flair ids for your subreddit.
 - Automatic refreshing of the Reddit OAuth2 access token when it expires.
 - Automatic refreshing of the PubSubHubbub Hub subscription when it expires.
 - Support for running with a --enable-http-logging to enable [HTTP Logging](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.httploggingbuilderextensions.usehttplogging?view=aspnetcore-9.0&viewFallbackFrom=net-8.0)